jonlpersson/ed-latimore/site/_posts/2023-01-02-benefits-of-quitting-porn.md

 * Loss of ejaculation
 * Lower energy levels

 ## Build more rewarding relationships

 Going porn-free reboots your natural arousal, helps you enjoy sex more, and improves your sex life overall, helping you build healthy relationships.
 Enriching relationships improve your overall quality of life.
 Porn use, however, has a direct relationship with the end of long-term relationships.
-Studies show as porn use goes up, the more likely your relationship is to end.[^5]
+Studies show as porn use goes up, the more likely your relationship is to end.<sup id="fnref:5" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:5">3</a></sup>

 Men and women who quit pornography often report better, more respectful relationships with the opposite sex.
 Both their platonic and romantic relationships improve.
 Porn, among other mainstream media, makes you feel like you're missing out on some big sexual adventure.
 But random sexual encounters are overrated and are more likely to fill your life with drama than excitement.

 When your relationships improve, you are less stressed and your overall mental health and sense of wellness improve.

+{% include widgets/summary.html id=“Dick-Detox” %}

 ## Appreciate things for the way they are